CApopsicle/capopsicle.github.io/index.md

 ######  Aug.
 2019 - Dec.
 2019

-- Defined bimanual interactions for note-taking apps on Android tablets, aiming to allow the non-dominant hand to perform touch commands
+- Defined bimanual interactions for note-taking app on Android tablets to allow the non-dominant hand to perform touch commands
-- Implemented thumb tool menu for non-dominant hand, pen, eraser, selection tool, multi-touch commands, and bimanual copy and paste
+- Implemented thumb tool menu for non-dominant hand; pen, eraser, and selection tools; multi-touch commands; and bimanual copy and paste
 - [Project Detail](./note-taking-app.html)

 <dt>Texture Synthesis - Atlanta, GA</dt>

 ######  Jan.
 2019

-- Created a web applet that generates the texture of an input image to fill bigger specified dimensions using OpenProcessing and OpenCV
+- Created a web applet to generate a texture from an input image to fill larger dimensions using OpenProcessing and OpenCV
-- Implemented adding randomness to the output image to give the output synthesis a more natural look
+- Implemented feature to add randomness to the output image to make the synthesis look more natural
 - [Demo](https://i.imgur.com/c7CQo14.gif)

 <dt>Movie Dialogues Visualization - Atlanta, GA</dt>

 ######  Aug.
 2018 - Dec.
 2018

-- Created a visualization allowing users to explore conversational themes and conversation ratios between sexes across decades and genres
+- Created a visualization tool to let users explore conversation ratios between sexes and conversational themes across decades and genres
-- Preprocessed the data using Python, generated questions and hypotheses about the dataset and verified them by Tableau
+- Preprocessed data using Python, generated questions and hypotheses about the dataset, and verified them with Tableau
-- Rated as one of the top projects in class and became a sampler that the professor wants to show off on his website to future classes
+- Rated as one of the top projects in class and became a model for the professor’s future classes
 - [Project Detail](./keep-it-real.html)

 <dt>Hack The Library - Taipei, Taiwan</dt>

 ######  Feb.
 2015 - Dec.
 2015

-- Reformed and developed the user interface of the seat arrangement system of studying area in NTU’s library by D3.js and SVG, making the interface more informative and intuitive
+- Designed and developed an intuitive and informative map view UI for the library study area’s seat arrangement system with D3.js and SVG
-- Conducted user researches with a team, including interviewing users and collecting 700+ questionnaires
+- Conducted user research, including interviewing users and collecting and analyzing 700+ questionnaires
 - [Project Detail](./hack-the-library.html)

 <dt>Washing machine monitoring and notifying system - Taipei, Taiwan</dt>